Knowledge Enhanced Multi-Domain Recommendations in an AI Assistant Application: Conclusion

-We find that knowledge graph enhancement offers additive benefit to multi-domain recommendation, and the multi-domain KGE + GNN model offers strong recommendation performance for both returning users and users entering a new domain.
-Next steps are to conduct A/B testing on user groups to confirm the observed improvement in recommendation metrics corresponds to improved user experience and retention.
+We find that knowledge graph enhancement offers additive benefit to multi-domain recommendation, and the proposed multi-domain KGE + GNN model offers very strong recommendation performance on both returning and new users across multiple domains.
+Our proposed methods have been proven effective in a scalable, real-world AI assistant use case, bringing significant benefits to personalized AI assistants.